jmarrr/ygonotes/Counters.md

 |  :o:  |  :o:  | :100: |  :x:  |  :o:   |  :o:  |  :x:  |  :o:  |  :100:  | :100: |

 ### Salamangreat
-Salamangreat main threat are [Roar](https://yugipedia.com/wiki/Salamangreat_Roar) and [Rage](https://yugipedia.com/wiki/Salamangreat_Rage) since they are searchable while all their link monsters doesn't do anything to interrupt you except Heatsoul that can draw a possible hand trap.
-Your main priority is to negate [Balelynx](https://yugipedia.com/wiki/Salamangreat_Balelynx) effect or destroy [Sanctuary]([Roar](https://yugipedia.com/wiki/Salamangreat_Sanctuary)) before they use its effect which can heavily disurpt their whole combo and can force to waste a lot of resources.
+Salamangreat main threats are [Roar](https://yugipedia.com/wiki/Salamangreat_Roar) and [Rage](https://yugipedia.com/wiki/Salamangreat_Rage) since they are searchable while all their link monsters doesn't do anything to interrupt you except Heatsoul that can draw a possible Handtrap.
+Your main priority is to negate [Balelynx](https://yugipedia.com/wiki/Salamangreat_Balelynx) effect or destroy [Sanctuary]([Roar](https://yugipedia.com/wiki/Salamangreat_Sanctuary)) before they use its effect which can heavily disurpt their whole strategy.

 [Phoenix](https://yugipedia.com/wiki/Salamangreat_Raging_Phoenix) search effect, Second [Wolf](https://yugipedia.com/wiki/Salamangreat_Sunlight_Wolf) linked effect and [Gazelle](https://yugipedia.com/wiki/Salamangreat_Gazelle) are other strong points that you can negate to prevent the search of their main interruption and extenders.